farazsth98/farazsth98.github.io/_posts/2015-04-10-GHOST-PoC-explained.md

 	exit(EXIT_FAILURE);
 }
 {% endhighlight %}
 Let me explain some of the above code.
 First we define a CANARY, "in_the_coal_mine".
 This is our overwrite target.
 Next we define a struct, which consists of two chunks.
-These chunks represent the HEAP chunks allocated by glibc gethostbyname_r function.
+These chunks represent a buffer that will be overflowed by the glibc gethostbyname_r function, and the data that comes after it (the CANARY).
-First chunk is named "buffer" and it's size is 1024 bytes, which is the initial chunk size allocated by gethostbyname_r call to malloc.
+The first chunk is named "buffer" and its size is 1024 bytes, which is the size that will be passed to gethostbyname_r via the "buflen" argument.
 Following the "buffer" chunk is the CANARY chunk.
 By overflowing the "buffer" chunk into the CANARY chunk, we can confirm the PoC exploit works.
-Now that we have defined our struct representing the heap chunks, the name char array is being initialized with 999 bytes of ASCII '0' / HEX 0x30.
+Now that we have defined our struct representing the buffer for gethostname_r, the name char array is being initialized with 999 bytes of ASCII ‘0’ / HEX 0x30.
-Here are more details about the gethostbyname_r arguments:

 >**name**
 >*The name of the Internet host whose entry you want to find.*